-- Starting a contractor business in Virginia
+- How to become a contractor in Virginia

-- Virginia general contractor license requirements
+- How much does a Virginia general contractor license cost?

-If you plan to work in other states outside of Virginia, check out our guide to general contractor license requirements by state.
+If you plan to work in other states outside Virginia, check out our guide to general contractor license requirements by state.

 How to become a contractor in Virginia